-The socking new trend that could leave your website outdated and unsearchable.
+The shocking new trend that could leave your website outdated and unsearchable

 Jun 07, 19